stephaneguerrier/pempi/README.md

 # Graphical user interface

 A Graphical User Interface (GUI) is available with the `cape` R package.
-This GUI which can be lauched as follows:
+This GUI which can be launched as follows:

 ``` r
 gui()